 Factually, it’s untrue that infants can swim; however, they do have two reflexes which may trick anyone thinking that infant can swim into swimming pool,

 Babies show two reflexes—the first one is diving reflex, when your baby goes underwater, he can naturally hold his breath.
 This reflex is remarkable in babies who are two to three months old, and you will not see it once the baby is older than 6 months.

-Another reflex, a newborn has the swimming reflex.
-When you place your baby stomach-side down in water, infant automatically starts moving arms just like he know how to swim!
+Another refllex is,when you place your baby stomach-side down in water, infant automatically starts moving arms just like he know how to swim!
 This reflex also fades away after six months of age.
 Both of these reflexes may show that newborns can swim, but do not get the wrong idea.

-Swimming is the ideal exercise that works the whole body for children, and it has a wide range of benefits for babies.
-However, newborns can only begin smimming and floating after a certain age.
+Swimming is the ideal exercise for children, and it has a wide range of benefits for babies.
+However, newborns can begin with smimming and floating after a certain age.

-You can start teaching them to love the water around 6 months of age, and with the help of Reusable swim Diaper, and Diaper Waterproof Swim, they will be able to learn baby float and many different movements easily.
+You can start swimming lessons them around 6 months of age, and with the help of Reusable swim Diaper, and Diaper Waterproof Swim, they will be able to learn baby float and many different movements easily.

-Swimming promotes muscle development and control in babies at a young age.
+Swimming promotes muscle development and control in babies at a younger age.
 It will help strengthen your little one’s heart, lungs, brain and blood vessels.

-Along with building muscle, spending time in the pool can help your baby improve their balances and coordination to move those little legs and arms together.
+Along with building muscles, spending time in the pool can help your baby improve their balances and coordination to move those little legs and arms together.

 Children go to the pool and interact with one another and begin to learn new things, and to function in groups.
 They learn new skills and this boosts up their self esteem pretty quickly.

 Babies burn a lot of calories while swimming and this improves their sleeping pattern as well; the extra exercise will help make your baby sleepier.